ellado-fbit/express-middleware/README.md

 ## `verifyJWT`

 Middleware to verify a JSON Web Token.

-The token to verify is extracted from (two options):
+The token to verify is extracted from:

 - The `Authorization` header as a bearer token ( `Authorization: Bearer AbCdEf123456` ),
 - or through a `token` query parameter passed to the endpoint ( `http://...?token=AbCdEf123456` ).